-A better course to ensuring that broadband providers maintain appropriate privacy protections is to give both the FTC and FCC jurisdiction over common carriage services.
+To the contrary, I believe the better argument, one that focuses first on the interests of consumers in ensuring that broadband providers maintain appropriate privacy protections, is to give both the FTC and FCC jurisdiction over common carriage services.
 This is easy - at least in concept - to do.
 Congress could simply eliminate the common carrier exemption to Section 5 of the FTC Act.
 The FTC has called for Congress to take this step for the past decade.
 The exemption is an artifact.
 It dates from a time when the horse-and-buggy ruled the streets and the Interstate Commerce Commission was a force to be reckoned with.
 Today, however, the exemption threatens to leave a gap in the nation's consumer protection laws.